prasansrini/calculator-testing-automation/README.md

 # Introduction
-Scripts to automated tests for Samsung Calculator mobile application.
+Maven application to automate tests for Samsung Calculator mobile and Windows applications.

 ## Setup:
 1. Run `setup.bat` for Windows or `setup.sh` for Linux.
 This script installs the dependencies and starts appium server.